justinejkyro/pacmen-exercise/README.md

 This will be a description of the project.
 This will address what the current project does and improvements I made.

 ## Project Status
-Work in progress
+Work in progress, always

 ## License Information
 MIT license (see LICENSE.md file for additional details)

-## Technologies
+## How to Run
-How to Run: This is information someone would use to run your project on their machine.
+Fork repo and be on your way!

 ## Roadmap of Future Improvements
-No additional improvements or updates to this repo anytime soon.
+No additional improvements or updates to this repo anytime soon

 ## Maintainers
-Justine (justinejkyro)
+Justine Kyro (justinejkyro)